ahauser31/vim-latex-live-preview/README.md

 for using the viewer Skim.
 If you are not using macOS / Skim, please stick to the main branch by xuhdev.

-In addition, this fork gets rid of Python.
+This fork gets rid of Python.
 It's not needed when features of modern vim / neovim are used and just slows everything down.

-Lastly, this fork changes the command to start the preview to something easier to remember (see below).
+In addition, this fork changes the command to start the preview to something easier to remember (see below), adds a new command for a one-off compile in the working directory and strips some features that I felt are not that useful, such as searching for the root file or marking the root file by a header declaration.
+Just run it on the root file only.

+Lastly, this fork includes some additions for better macOS & Skim PDF viewer support.
+If you are using macOS Preview or other apps with the `open` command, this will allow you to use the plugin without erroring out.
+A small shell script for Skim called `skimmer` is provided to make better use of Skim's reloading abilities.

+Final word: This fork works only on neovim.
+Regular Vim can be supported as well with some small changes, but since I don't use regular vim, I can't test it and will leave it unsupported for now.
+If anyone wants to try and modify it, please give it a go.

 Table of Contents
 -----------------